bmth-arg-wiki/bmth-arg-wiki.github.io/pages/files/goxmog.md

 title: "GOXMOG_SIGHTINGS.zip"
 description: "not unlocked yet"
 categories: ["files"]
-tags: ["for sof", "youtopia", "goxmog"]
+tags: ["for sof", "youtopia", "goxmog", "nex gen", "gox"]
 ---

 # GOXMOG_SIGHTING.zip

-> Coming soon!
+> Goxethoromogetheus

+This file contains photographs and a diagram of a creature informally known as "goxmog".

 ***